KKoovalsky/LlvmCrossCompileArmCortexM/README.md

 default value, defined by CMake vendors.

 4. The `pack` target will pack all the libraries to a `tar.gz` archive, for the corresponding configuration.
-The resulting archive name will be as explained in the section [Which package to choose][#which-package-to-choose].
+The resulting archive name will be as explained in the section [Which package to choose](#which-package-to-choose).

 ---